UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/install_locally.rst

 Advantages:

 - Runs locally on your computer.
 You can thus do coding at home and remotely, at times convent for you.
-- Compilation tasks will likely be faster than when using an online or devcontainer option.

 Disadvantages: